 Labeled a 'Next Gen CEO' by Refinery 29, Shannon Washington has built her career based on a solid reputation, visionary insight and an obsession with culture.
 In her 10+ year journey as a professional creative, Shannon has crafted integrated, brand and consumer experiences for a variety of industries, from finance to beauty, culminating with over 10 awards globally to include The One Club, ADCOLOR, and The Emmys.

 In her spare time, Shannon works to fuse her many passions into action and service.
 Since 2009 she has published, designed and contributed to PARLOUR, a global digital travel-lifestyle destination for black women.
 In 2011, Shannon created Feminist Enough, a storytelling project which gives a fresh voice to women of color and modern feminist ideals.
-A huge advocate of mentorship, she also has serves as a mentor with New Inc, a cultural entrepreneur incubator program, and has also served within the same capacity for the MADE In New York Media Center.
-She is also a founding member of the New York based ARTNOIR collective.
+A huge advocate of mentorship, she also has served as a mentor with New Inc, a cultural entrepreneur incubator program, and has also served within the same capacity for the MADE In New York Media Center.
+She is also a founding member of the New York-based ARTNOIR collective.

 When she can, Shannon can be found actively adding to the discourse around the importance and power of women and people of color in advertising through paneling and public conversations, with appearances at the 3% Conference, The One Club Creative Leaders Retreat, Advertising Week NY and more.
 When she's not in front of a monitor, Shannon is working on adding another stamp to her passport.